geezyx/docker-ruby/README.md

-Docker-Rails
+Docker-Ruby
 =======================

-Small bootstrap container for a rails app.
+Small bootstrap container for a ruby app.
 Provide the environment variables below and off you go!

 Environment variables
 ---------------------